bdevos/appjeniksaan-site/src/content/linked/start-with-something-that-does-nothing.md

 ---
-title: Start with something that does nothing
+title: Start with Something That Does Nothing
 href: https://devblogs.microsoft.com/oldnewthing/20230725-00/?p=108482
 pubDate: 2023-11-26 08:18
 ---